shiwano/typhen/README.md

 ## Plugins
 If you want to add your project here, feel free to submit a pull request.

-* [typhen-json-schema](https://github.com/shiwano/typhen-json-schema) - Converts TypeScript Interfaces to JSON Schema
+* [typhen-json-schema](https://github.com/shiwano/typhen-json-schema) - A typhen plugin for JSON Schema

 ## TypeScript Version
 1.4.1